sarphiv/sprinkle/README.md

 ## Frequently asked questions
-### My conda environment is a mess, I do not want to export it.
+### My single conda environment is a mess, I do not want to export it.
 Then you need to make a new conda environment with `conda create -n new_environment_name`, install the necessary packages to make it work with your project, and then follow the original instructions.
+For the record, it is recommended to make an environment for each DTU course and/or project instead of a single environment.

 An alternative is to manually write the `environment.yml` file (cleanest option).
 You can use [sprinkle's environment file](https://github.com/sarphiv/sprinkle/blob/main/environment.yml) for inspiration.